Charles de Gaulle — "How can you govern a country which has 246 varieties of cheese?"

 * Initial load can take up to 90 seconds — revising the preview in another color is nearly instant.

-"The only way to rise is to look down on others."
+"The only way to deal with the future is to create it."

 French general and statesman who led the Free French Forces from London during WWII and founded France's Fifth Republic in 1958.
 Closely associated with Winston Churchill (wartime British ally and rival) and Konrad Adenauer (postwar German Chancellor and reconciliation partner).
 For an intellectual contrast, see Philippe Pétain, Marshal of France and Vichy collaborationist head of state — Pétain's June 1940 armistice with Nazi Germany was the surrender de Gaulle's London BBC broadcasts publicly rejected — postwar French identity is structured around which one was right, the surrender path or the resistance.